 10. Bloomington Schools Highly Rated

 Bloomington has great schools Nine schools in the district are Blue Ribbon Schools of Excellence and another six have received Minnesota Schools of Excellence designation.
-From preschool programs to internationally known Gifted and Talented programs Bloomington schools are meeting the needs of all their students, affording them the opportunity to achieve excellence.
-Bloomington Public Schools recieve a 4 star rating, 198th in the state on USA.com.
+From preschool programs to internationally known Gifted and Talented programs, Bloomington schools are meeting the needs of all their students, affording them the opportunity to achieve excellence.
+Bloomington Public Schools receive a 4-star rating, 198th in the state on USA.com.

 11 Need a Job?

 Bloomington has more jobs per capita than either Minneapolis or Saint Paul.
 The city is home to a large contingent of employers, providing more than 100,000 jobs locally.
 A location close to major transportation routes and its proximity to the Minneapolis-St. Paul International Airport makes Bloomington a major hospitality center with over 8000 hotel rooms.
 The major employer in Bloomington is the Mall of American with 13,000 employees.
 Additionally, Ceridian, Donaldson Company, the Evangelical Free Church of America, HealthPartners, Holiday Station Stores, Thermo King, and Toro have their headquarters in Bloomington.
 Other large employers include Wells Fargo Bank and Seagate Technology.

 Superior location in the Metro, light rail connections, great shopping, outstanding parks and recreation, art, great schools and plenty of jobs make Bloomington a great place to live and raise a family.
 If you want a suburban experience yet have easy access to the uptown and downtown Metro, it may just be the perfect option for you!
 Start your search for a home in Bloomington now!